ProtoKinetics For Pediatricians

 Gait deviations frequently occur in pediatric patients as a result of dysfunction in the neuromuscular and skeletal systems.

-Quantitative Gait Analysis (QGA) with Protokinetics PKMAS and Zeno Walkway provide objective and quantitative evaluation of a patient’s abnormalities and can be used to plan effective and accurate treatment protocols.
+Quantitative Gait Analysis (QGA) with ProtoKinetics PKMAS and Zeno Walkway provide objective and quantitative evaluation of a patient’s gait data.
+Clinicians can evaluate this data to identify abnormalities and can track and validate interventions.

 Pediatric patients with gait abnormalities caused by spina bifida, muscle weakness, brain injury, foot and ankle dysfunction, static or dynamic muscle contracture, cerebral palsy, abnormal joint position, amputation, and other neurological or orthopaedic conditions may require surgical, pharmaceutical, and therapeutic interventions.

-Pediatricians and surgeons need an in-depth analysis and understanding of gait deviations caused by spasticity, ankle, knee, hip or back dysfunction, and other factors in order to make optimal treatment decisions.
+Pediatricians and surgeons can be aided by in-depth analysis of gait.
+This gait data can be interpreted by clinicians to quantify gait deviations caused by spasticity, ankle, knee, hip or back dysfunction, and other factors.

 Using observational gait analysis (OGA) alone tends to focus on gross deviations in the patient’s gait and may miss pathophysiology that reveals underlying conditions.

-Quantitative Gait Analysis (QGA), like that provided by Protokinetics PKMAS and Zeno Walkway, better characterize the cause of an abnormal gait.
+Quantitative Gait Analysis (QGA), like that provided by ProtoKinetics PKMAS gait analysis software and Zeno Walkway mat, better characterize the cause of an abnormal gait.
 It differentiates the patient’s primary and secondary abnormalities and compensatory strategies.
 Our products provide gait kinematics and gait kinetics data such as:

 - coefficient of variation